KavyaSethia/Reminder-bot/README.md

 ## Future Scope

 We plan to include NLP(natural language processing) features to make the bot able to respond to various inputs of the users accordingly.
-This will ensure diverse and easy chatting options to the users and will expand the user base as different languages can be used to use our bot.
-The bot is currently usable to telegram app.
-We plan to expand it's usability to whatsapp and other common social media sites according to growing user requirements.
-Also we will add multi lingual facility.
+This will ensure diverse and easy chatting options for the users and will expand the user base as different languages can be used to use our bot.
+The bot is currently usable in the telegram app.
+We plan to expand its usability to WhatsApp and other common social media sites according to growing user requirements.
+Also, we will add a multi-lingual facility.

 ## Feedback

 This bot has various necessary features required.
-Please leave us a feedback.
+Please leave us feedback.
 It will help us improve our project.
-We are open to all types of feedbacks
+We are open to all types of feedback
 Hope you liked it!!